 The review of governance has recognised that our governance arrangements are satisfactory and meet our needs.
 The delivery of our vision will challenge our governance arrangements and attention to a number of issues will assist in strengthening those arrangements.
-The following areas are to be addressed in 2020-2021:
+The following areas are to be addressed in 2021-2022:

-Issue Actions Compliance with the CIPFA Financial Management (FM) Code The Financial Management Code is designed to support good practice in financial management and to assist local authorities in demonstrating financial sustainability.
-The first full year of compliance is 2021-2022, therefore by 31 March 2021 the aim is to review current processes against the Code and implement any required changes.
-Governance Review A review of governance was undertaken during 2019-2020.
-The recommendations of this review are to be implemented during 2020-2021.
-This will be monitored and assessed via the Strategic Mangement Board, the Strategic Executive Board and the Joint Governance Board.
-Risk Assurance Framework Development Following the F&R pilot in 2019-20 the timeline for rolling out the Risk assurance framework across the Force will be established against a context of Covid-19.
-The Risk assurance framework will be subsequently rolled out across the Force.
-COVID-19 , , The coronavirus pandemic presents a number of challenges to the Police and Crime Commissioner and Chief Constable.
-There is a need to maintain governance throughout this period of uncertainty, in a way which does not impede the force's response to the situation, and does not put officers, staff or the public at unnecessary risk.
-Ensure that the ongoing impact of Covid-19 on Governance arrangements are reviewed and assessed.
-Ensure that the Strategic Recovery Board is embedded as a means of providing robust oversight of the organisation's Recovery process.
-Embed the Strategic Recovery Board The Police and Crime Commissioner has published a Covid-19 Response Plan
+Issue Actions Risk Assurance Framework Development Following the Finance & Resources pilot in 2019-20 the timeline for rolling out the Risk assurance framework across the Force will be established against a context of Covid-19.
+The Risk Assurance Framework will be subsequently rolled out across the Force.
+COVID-19 The coronavirus pandemic presents a number of challenges to the Police and Crime Commissioner and Chief Constable.
+There is a need to maintain governance throughout this period of uncertainty, in a way which does not impede the Force's response to the situation and does not put officers, staff or the public at unnecessary risk.
+Ensure that the ongoing impact of Covid-19 on Governance arrangements is reviewed and assessed.
+Ensure that the Strategic Recovery Board is embedded as a means of providing robust oversight of the organisation's Recovery and Planning process.
+Embed the Strategic Recovery & Planning Board.
+The Police and Crime Commissioner has published a Covid-19 Response Plan Bodiu.
+Governance: Efficiency & Effectiveness The Joint Governance Board has identified the need to formally review the Efficiency and Effectiveness of the new governance structure.
+Undertake a review of the Efficiency and Effectiveness of the new governance structure, reporting findings to the Joint Governance Board

-Auditor General for Wales' report to the Police and Crime Commissioner for North Wales
+The independent auditor's report of the Auditor General for Wales to the Police and Crime Commissioner for North Wales

-Report on the audit of the financial statements
+Opinion on financial statements